livingcool/cortex-video-analyzer/readme.md

 Fix: You might have copied a space by accident, or swapped the keys.
 Go back to your Groq/Gemini dashboard, generate a brand new key, and very carefully paste it into the website.
 This fixes it 99% of the time.

 You've built an amazing, complex system.
-Congratulations, Dr. Giva!
+Congratulations, Developer !